Tee1er/boing/README.md

 ## Commands

  A quick note: this README is liable to be outdated.
-This commands list was last updated on June 10th, 2021, with Boing 2.0.
+This commands list was last updated for v2.3.
 Therefore, the actual help command will likely provide for more up-to-date stuff.

  All of these examples assume you are using 'b' as the prefix.
 If this is not the case, then simply substitute the prefix you are using.